Jaws Unleashed: Plot

 30 years after the events of the first film, Amity Island is growing, making corporate connections with prestigious companies like Environplus to improve the island's economy.
-The increased population around the island and industrial activity has also attracted Earth's most fearsome creature and the game's main character: Jaws, an enormous, 35 ft great white shark.
+The increased population around the island and industrial activity has also attracted the Earth's most fearsome creature and the game's main character: an enormous, 35 ft great white shark.
 When the son of Environplus CEO Steven Shaw is eaten by the ferocious beast, Shaw hires renowned shark hunter Cruz Raddock to track down and kill the shark.
 Meanwhile, marine biologist Michael Brody tries to capture the shark for research.
-Players are introduced to the controls and abilities of Jaws in a tutorial, where the player kills several divers, learns to attack swimmers at a beach, and must destroy a set of docks.
-Brody shows up at this point, captures Jaws, and transports him to Amity's marine theme park, similar to SeaWorld.
+Players are introduced to the controls and abilities of the shark in a tutorial, where the player kills several divers, learns to attack swimmers at a beach, and must destroy a set of docks.
+Brody shows up at this point, captures the shark, and transports it to Amity's marine theme park, similar to SeaWorld.

-Jaws is put in a holding tank, where Brody, Vaughn, and Shaw argue about what to do with the shark.
-Shaw wants Jaws to be killed, as he killed his son and is endangering the beaches, whereas Mayor Vaughn wants to put the shark on display for tourists.
-After they leave, Jaws escapes from his holding tank and destroys the waterpark.
-In one of the exhibit tanks, Jaws kills the resident Orca.
+The shark is put in a holding tank, where Brody, Vaughn Jr., and Shaw argue about what to do with the shark.
+Shaw wants the shark to be killed, as it killed his son and is endangering the beaches, whereas Mayor Vaughn wants to put it on display for tourists.
+After they leave, the shark escapes from its holding tank and destroys the waterpark.
+In one of the exhibit tanks, the shark kills the resident orca.
 After this, the player is free to roam.

-Brody tells the Mayor that his research has discovered that the subsonic frequencies emitted by Environplus's Seaseeker submarines are causing the sharks around Amity to become more aggressive and attack humans.
-The mayor brushes off Brody's complaint and decides to have the machines stay.
+Brody tells the mayor that his research has discovered that the subsonic frequencies emitted by Environplus's Seaseeker submarines are causing the sharks around Amity to become more aggressive and attack humans.
+The mayor brushes off Brody's advice and insists on keeping the submarines.

-The shark finds his way into a beach party in the middle of the night, and attacks the swimmers.
-When a truck starts throwing explosive barrels in the water, Jaws grabs one, and throws it at a pipe line filled with oil.
+The shark finds its way into a beach party in the middle of the night and attacks the swimmers.
+When a truck starts throwing explosive barrels in the water, the shark grabs one and throws it at a pipe line filled with oil.
 The barrel explodes, causing a chain reaction as the oil ignites that causes the entire Environplus refinery to catch fire and collapse into the ocean.
-After this, he causes more carnage, such as destroying an underwater facility, destroying an oil shipment, and killing Shaw and Mayor Vaughn by ramming his yacht into a barge filled with fireworks.
-Seeing this as the last straw, Cruz sets to blow up Jaws, but he is killed when his boat is destroyed.
+After this, it causes more carnage, such as destroying an underwater facility, destroying an oil shipment, and killing Shaw and Mayor Vaughn by ramming his yacht into a barge filled with fireworks.
+Seeing this as the last straw, Cruz sets to blow up the shark, but he is killed when his boat is destroyed.
 Brody drops a bomb over the wreckage of Cruz's boat, The Orca II.
-Assuming the shark is dead, Brody, aboard the Coast Guard helicopter, flies away, but Jaws reveals himself to be alive and begins to follow the helicopter.
+Assuming that the shark is dead, Brody, aboard the Coast Guard helicopter, flies away, but the shark is revealed to be alive and begins to follow the helicopter.